 NLF: Boards must ensure that all Entry Level–designated CCS providers located within a Board’s workforce area are screened for initial Texas Rising Star certification CCR compliance (per the Texas Rising Star Guidelines) by the end of the first 12 months to determine eligibility to begin the initial Texas Rising Star certification assessment process.

-LF: Boards may screen Entry Level–designated CCS providers before the end of the first 12 months to determine eligibility for initial certification and, subsequently, begin the initial certification assessment process.
+LF: Boards may screen Entry Level–designated CCS providers before the end of the first 12 months to determine eligibility for initial certification and, subsequently, begin the initial Texas Rising Star certification assessment process.

-NLF: Boards must ensure that any Entry Level–designated CCS provider that does not meet the initial certification screening requirements for Texas Rising Star (per the Texas Rising Star Guidelines) by the 18th month of the 24-month designation time frame not continue to receive new CCS family referrals during this period, unless the provider is located in a child care desert or serves an underserved populationand is approved by TWC to accept new family referrals.
+NLF: Boards must ensure that any Entry Level–designated CCS provider that does not meet the initial certification screening requirements for Texas Rising Star (per the Texas Rising Star Guidelines) by the 18th month of the 24-month designation time frame must not continue to receive new CCS family referrals during their remaining Entry Level designation period, unless the Board requests and receives a CCS referral exception from TWC; exceptions may be requested if the provider is located in a child care desert or serves an underserved population.
+“Serving an underserved population” is defined by TWC as offering care for infants, offering care during nontraditional hours, or caring for children with disabilities.

 Note: Referrals may be made for siblings of children who are currently enrolled in the program during this period.

+NLF: Boards must ensure that an Entry Level–designated CCS provider is screened monthly for initial certification eligibility during the 18th through 24th months of their Entry Level designation time frame, and if the provider does not meet the initial certification screening requirements for Texas Rising Star per the Texas Rising Star Guidelines, the provider is not eligible for referrals of new CCS families, unless the Board requests and receives a CCS referral exception from TWC; exceptions may be requested if the provider is located in a child care desert or serves an underserved population.

+Note: Referrals may be made for siblings of children who are currently enrolled in the program during this period.

+NLF: Boards must open intake for new CCS family referrals once the provider comes into compliance with the initial certification screening requirements for Texas Rising Star.

+NLF: Boards must ensure that staff members document all Entry Level screening activities in TWC’s child care case management system (currently TWIST) under “Provider Comments” and in the Texas Rising Star Engage platform under “Event Log.”

-NLF: Boards must provide all Entry Level–designated CCS providers located within the Board’s workforce area with mentoring services, per the Texas Rising Star Guidelines.:
+NLF: Boards must provide all Entry Level–designated CCS providers located within a Board’s workforce area with mentoring services, per the Texas Rising Star Guidelines.
+Providers may opt out of mentoring services per the Guidelines; however, Boards must still provide regular supports as outlined in the Texas Rising Star Staff Handbook.

+LF: Boards may provide mentoring for providers who are no longer participating in CCS and are working toward returning to CCS as an Entry Level provider or a certified provider (if they are not eligible for Entry Level designation).
+If the Board provides this type of mentoring, it should enter only into a Mentoring Agreement with the provider until the provider is eligible to return to CCS.

 NLF: Boards must comply with the following deadlines and timeline for new CCS providers designated as Entry Level.